 Ethics-Year 4 is the fourth of 4 modules on responsible conduct of research.
 The course will discuss ethical considerations in research involving human subjects, including experiments with human derived materials and informed consent.
 A discussion on contemporary ethics issues and the scientist as a responsible member of society is included.
 This will be followed by a small group discussion covering case studies associated with these topics.
 A discussion will also be held for fourth-year students and their mentors on expectations of mentor and student, setting goals and timelines for graduation, career decisions and planning for the next step.
+Credits: 0.5

-Term: 3 Counts for 30 hr. requirement: N Director: Dr. Alison Bertuch
+Term: 3 (not offered in AY17) Counts for 30 hr. requirement: N Director: Dr. Alison Bertuch